Our son is an only child. Sorry, son. That’s just the way it worked out.

 At this point, I had to pause and ask myself, “what are we doing here?”
 After all, when I was 16, I did nothing of the sort.
 I was busy developing into what they called “strong junior college material!”
-Deciding if I wanted to become an electrical engineer or computer scientist (the choices given to our son from the planning center) was out of the question for me.
-And really, stepping back, what 16 year old is ready to make that important a decision?
-Yet, despite that, here we are asking him to make those decisions.
+Deciding if I wanted to become an electrical engineer or computer scientist (the choices given to our son from the planning center) was out of the question.
+And, stepping back, what 16-year-old is ready to make that critical decision?
+Yet, despite that, we are asking him to make those decisions here.

-So, if I step back and ask myself what is really at play here?
+So, if I step back and ask myself, what is at play here?
 Why are we doing this?
 I’m not sure I’m going to like the answer.
-I think the answer is that we’re doing this more for us than for him.
-After all, if he gets into a great college, well, it most certainly follows that this is primarily the result of us, his amazing parents.
+The answer is that we’re doing this more for us than for him.
+After all, if he gets into a great college, it most certainly follows that this is primarily the result of us, his amazing parents.

-But, when I think about college, and more importantly, our son’s future working life, when held against the backdrop of my wife and my experience, I see that a bit of serendipity trumps planning.
+But, when I think about college and our son’s future working life when held against the backdrop of my wife and my experience, I see that a bit of serendipity trumps planning.
 Serendipity is hard to prepare for, by definition.
 Let me illustrate what I am talking about with two genuine examples.

 My wife went away as a declared dance major to Cal Poly.
 Her dream was to be a ballerina.
 After a semester, however, she realized that was a big whoops.
 Not practical.
 No money there in ballet.
 So, she quickly changed her major to accounting.
-Now, many years later, she is a happy and prosperous forensic accountant.
-Not because of thoughtful planning, but rather because of a bit of dumb luck.
+Many years later, she is a happy and prosperous forensic accountant.
+Not because of thoughtful planning but rather because of dumb luck.